Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 ## Requirements

+### HTTP server

+__Apache__ and __NGINX__ are the most popular web servers.
+If you rent a server or a web hosting you probably already have one of them installed.
+If you plan to use your own machine and need help to install and configure it please consider searching the Web, there is many tutorials to guide your through.

+- <a href="https://www.google.com/search?q=install+apache2" target="_blank">Google search for `install apache2`</a>
+- <a href="https://www.google.com/search?q=install+nginx" target="_blank">Google search for `install nginx`</a>

+For simplicity along the following sections

 ### PHP

-As 2FAuth is develop on top of the Laravel framework, the requirements are <a href="https://laravel.com/docs/deployment#server-requirements" target="_blank">those of Laravel</a>:
+As 2FAuth is develop on top of the Laravel framework, the requirements are <a href="https://laravel.com/docs/8.x/deployment#server-requirements" target="_blank">those of Laravel</a>:

 - PHP >= [!badge 7.3]
 - BCMath PHP Extension